mkdecisiondev/devdocs/aws/advanced-topics/webpack/webpack.md

 ## Webpack

 Webpack is a module builder that can be used to bundle a project.
 It will create a build directory, that, in the case of Lambda functions, will bundle every handler function and all its dependencies into a single file.
 This file can then be deployed to Lambda.
 When used alongside Babel, Webpack will also transpile the function and the module it builds will be compatiple with environments that are not compatible with ES6.

+## Setting Up Repository and Adding Dependencies

+We'll start by initializing a repository using pnpm, the package manager of choice for MK Decision.
+This guide will assume that pnpm is already installed globally.

+Create a project directory, and in it, using the command line run `$ pnpm init `.
+Follow the prompts (you can use the default values for all of the setup questions if desired).
+You will now have a package.json file.

+Let's install some dependencies.
+Our example repository will use [TypeScript](https://www.typescriptlang.org/), as this adds useful features to JavaScript and is especially helpful for keeping track of complicated data structures.
+TypeScript is not required for using any of the other tools covered in this guide, but if you intend to use TypeScript on a project, it is a good idea to set it up early.
+To install TypeScript, use the command `pnpm install typescript --save` (you can also use `i` as an abbreviation for `install`).

+The other dependency that is required for production is Source Map Support.
+This is important for Webpack, and setting it up will be a necessary configuration step.
+Install it with `pnpm i source-map-support --save`.

+All other dependencies we install, including all of the ones we need for Webpack and Babel, are dev dependencies.
+None of these tools will actually be used when the code is in production, but many of them are important to get it to production status.

+We must install a number of types so that Typescript recognizes some of the tools we will use and does not throw errors when we are writing our code or running webpack to create our build.
+One command will install most of the ones that should be necessary: `pnpm i @types/body-parser @types/cors @types/dotenv @types/es6-promisify @types/node --save-dev`.
+If you are planning to write tests using Jest, you should also install `@types/jest` in the same way.

+Next we'll install Webpack and its command line interface so we can write scripts using it: `pnpm i webpack webpack-cli --save-dev`.

+ts-loader allows TypeScript to interact properly with Webpack: `pnpm i ts-loader --save-dev`.

+Finally let's install all the dev dependencies we'll need for Babel: `pnpm i babel-core babel-loader babel-plugin-transform-async-to-generator babel-plugin-transform-es2015-modules-commonjs babel-preset-env --save-dev`.